-- the author-the physical or corporate person(s) responsible for issuing the materials; - the writer-the physical person(s) or position(s) responsible for articulating the content of the materials; - the originator-the physical person, position or office responsible for the electronic account or technical environment where the materials are generated and/or from which it is transmitted (Note: identification of the originator is only important in cases where the person, position or office responsible for physically creating and/or transmitting the materials is neither the author nor the writer, and when the presence of the originator's name appearing on, or in association with, the materials calls into question the actual author and/or writer of the materials.
-This is most commonly associated with e-mails in instances where the name of the originator appears in the header of an e-mail and/or its attachments that were in fact authored and/or written by another person, but physically manifested and/or transmitted on behalf of that person by the originator); - the addressee-the physical or corporate person(s) for whom the materials are intended; and - the recipient-the physical or corporate person(s) to whom the materials may be copied or blind copied. - B. Name of the action or matter-in other words, the title or subject.
+&lt;sup>9 In this context, identity is defined as: The whole of the characteristics of a document or a record that uniquely identify it and distinguish it from any other document or record.
+With integrity, a component of authenticity.
+(See also Recommendation 4.)
+Defined as: Information that characterizes another information resource, especially for purposes of documenting, describing, preserving or managing that resource.
+Defined as: The properties or attributes conveying the identity of a digital object that is to be kept as a record.
+(See also Recommendation 5.)
+Identification of the originator is only important in cases where the person, position or office responsible for physically creating and/or transmitting the materials is neither the author nor the writer, and when the presence of the originator's name appearing on, or in association with, the materials calls into question the actual author and/or writer of the materials.
+This is most commonly associated with e-mails in instances where the name of the originator appears in the header of an e-mail and/or its attachments that were in fact authored and/or written by another person, but physically manifested and/or transmitted on behalf of that person by the originator.

-- C. Documentary form-in other words, whether it is a report, a letter, a contract, a table, a list, etc. - D. Digital presentation-in other words, format, wrapper, encoding, etc. - E. Date(s) of creation and transmission.
-These include: - the chronological date written on the materials or on which the materials were compiled; - · the dates of transmission and/or receipt; and - the archival or filing date-in other words, the date when the materials were associated with a computer folder or directory, or other classification scheme or filing plan (see Recommendation 5). - F. Expression of documentary context-for example, a classification code, or the name of the computer folder or directory, or comparable filing unit within the classification scheme or filing plan to which the materials are associated, and the name of the broader group of records in which the materials belong (see also Recommendation 5). - G. Indication of attachments, if applicable. - H. Indication of copyright or other intellectual rights, if applicable. - I. Indication of the presence or removal of a digital signature, if applicable (see Recommendation 6, Technology-dependent Authentication section). - J. Indication of other forms of authentication, if applicable.

-This could include, for example, the presence of a corroboration (i.e., an explicit mention of the means used to validate the record); an attestation (i.e., the validation of a record by those who took part in the issuing of it, and by witnesses to the action or to the 'signing' of the record); a subscription (i.e., the name of the author or writer appearing at the bottom of the document), or a qualification of signature (i.e., the mention of the title, capacity and/or address of the person or persons signing the record).

-K. Indication of the draft or version number, if applicable.

-L. Existence and location of duplicate materials outside the digital system, if applicable.

-If multiple copies of a document exist, you should indicate which one is the official or authoritative copy.
+- the dates of transmission and/or receipt; and ٠ - the archival or filing date-in other words, the date when the materials were associated with a computer folder or directory, or other classification scheme or filing plan (see Recommendation 5). - f.
+Expression of documentary context-for example, a classification code, or the name of the computer folder or directory, or comparable filing unit within the classification scheme or filing plan to which the materials are associated, and the name of the broader group of records in which the materials belong (see also Recommendation 5). - g.
+Indication of attachments, if applicable. - h.
+Indication of copyright or other intellectual rights, if applicable. - i.
+Indication of the presence or removal of a digital signature, if applicable (see Recommendation 6, Technology-dependent Authentication section). - i.
+Indication of other forms of authentication, if applicable.
+This could include, for example, the presence of a corroboration (i.e., an explicit mention of the means used to validate the record); an attestation (i.e., the validation of a record by those who took part in the issuing of it, and by witnesses to the action or to the 'signing' of the record); a subscription (i.e., the name of the author or writer appearing at the bottom of the document), or a qualification of signature (i.e., the mention of the title, capacity and/or address of the person or persons signing the record). - k.
+Indication of the draft or version number, if applicable. - Existence and location of duplicate materials outside the digital system, if applicable.
+If 1. multiple copies of a document exist, you should indicate which one is the official or authoritative copy.
 If the document is certified by the author as an "approved reproduction" of a work (for example, a digital work of art), indication of the existence of such certification is required.
 If the document comprises material copyrighted by different author(s), indication of copyright clearance (or lack thereof) with related dates is necessary.